arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 }

 void loop() {
+  // Create a string to store the received message.
+  String str;

+  // Try to receive a packet.
-  // Check if a packet is available. int state = radio.readData(str);
+  int state = radio.receive(str);

   if (state == RADIOLIB_ERR_NONE) {
     // Packet was received successfully.